AchtungKatse/SotC-XFF-Analyzer/README.md

 # Overview
-This program is meant to convert the executable files from Shadow of the Colossus (PS2) into a file that can be analyzed inside of ghidra.
-SotC uses a proprietary format for storing dynamically linked libraries (.XFF files) which cannot be loaded into Ghidra by default because function calls and object locations are relocated at runtime.
-This program reads the XFF files and main executable to find and apply these relocations and creates debug information for analysis in ghidra, including importing symbols.
+This program is able to read the XFF files from Shadow of the Colossus (PS2), extract their symbols, and merge them into a binary that can be loaded into Ghidra.

-# Usage
-To use run "./XFF (Input Directory) (Output Directory)

-The input directory should be the .ISO files that have been extracted to a folder and contain the XFF's (GAMECORE.XFF, KERNEL.XFF, and MANAGER.XFF) and main executable (i.e. SCUS-*)
+Along with this, support for generating disassembly files for functions based on a split file to be compared against a recompilation in tools such as decomp.me.
+Support for static recompilation for a native PC port, which was inspired by the recent N64 Recomp tool, is being developed in this tool as well.